Factbox: Key points from UK PM Johnson's Brexit offer

 Below are the key points from the offer:

-“Our proposed compromise removes the so-called “backstop” in the previous Withdrawal Agreement,” Johnson said.
+“Our proposed compromise removes the so-called ‘backstop’ in the previous Withdrawal Agreement,” Johnson said.

+Britain wants a future relationship with the EU based on a free-trade agreement, allowing the UK to take control of its own regulatory affairs and trade, he said, not one in which the UK is closely integrated with EU customs arrangements and aligned with EU law in many areas.

+“In these circumstance the proposed ‘backstop’ is a bridge to nowhere and a new way forward must be found,” he said.

 The 500-km (300-mile) land border between Ireland and the British province of Northern Ireland has become the sticking point in efforts to agree on the terms of an orderly British exit from the European Union.